truefoundry/cognita/README.md

 > You can try out different retrievers and queries by importing them from `from backend.modules.query_controllers.example.payload` in `run.py`

-> You can also start a FastAPI server: `uvicorn --host 0.0.0.0 --port 8000 backend.server.app:app --reload` Then, Swagger doc will be available at: `http://localhost:8000/`
+> You can also start a FastAPI server: `uvicorn --host 0.0.0.0 --port 8000 backend.server.app:app --reload` Then, Swagger doc will be available at: `http://localhost:8000/` For local version you need not create data sources, collection or index them using API, as it is taken care by `local.metadata.yaml` and `ingest.py` file.
+You can directly try out retrievers endpoint.

+> To use frontend UI for quering you can go to : `cd fronend` and execute `yarn dev` to start the UI and play around.
+Refer more at frontend [README](./frontend/README.md)

 # :hammer_and_pick: Project Architecture